 Bridget Clark (Sociology)

 Lily Hodges (History)

 Jennifer Sedell (Geography)

-In addition to the ten Public Scholars selected from UC Davis, the program will be joined by eight students from every other UC campus, except UCSF, who were selected by their humanities centers and institutes.
+In addition to the ten Public Scholars selected from UC Davis, the program was joined by eight students from every other UC campus, except UCSF, who were selected by their humanities centers and institutes.
 Their participation was made possible by a 2015-2016 Humanities Center Collaboration grant sponsored by the UC Humanities Research Institute.
-The award allows the Mellon Public Scholars program to have an impact across California since the students, after participating in the spring 2016 Public Scholars seminar, will work with community organizations in their own areas.
+The award allowed the Mellon Public Scholars program to have an impact across California since the students, after participating in the spring 2016 Public Scholars seminar, worked with community organizations in their own areas.
 For a full list of the inaugural cohort of Public Scholars and their projects, click here.

 The cohort was present at the official launch of the Mellon Public Scholars program on March 7, titled “The Humanities Engaged.”
 The launch event began with a roundtable discussion with California-based professionals and UC Davis scholars in the public humanities addressing questions of, “Who is the public?”
 “What does public engagement look like in the humanities?” and “Who benefits from public humanities?”

 The panel roundtable was moderated by UCD English Professor John Marx and featured:

 Julie Fry (CEO & President, California Humanities)